 - 1 large fine strainer

 - Place carcass in stock pot and cover with water.
 Bring to a boil and then skim the foam off the top.
 Tie parsley and thyme together with butcher twine, Add carrots, parsnips, celery, onion, and tied herbs.
 Bring to a boil again and then reduce to a simmer with the top sitting askew over the top.
 Simmer stock for three hours.
 Let stock cool before removing carcass, vegetables and herbs.

 - Scrape off any turkey remaining on the bones.
 Remove all fat and skin and place turkey in a bowl.
 Rinse carrots and parsnips.
 Cut them into 1/2 inch slices and add them to the turkey.
 Discard onion, celery and herbs.
 Chill turkey and vegetables separately from the stock.
 Chill everything several hours or overnight.

 - Remove fat from chilled turkey stock.
 Add turkey pieces, vegetables, drained tomatoes and beans to it.
 Stir well.
 Bring to a boil and then reduce to a simmer.
 Simmer 30 minutes before tasting.
 Add salt one teaspoon at a time-tasting as you go.
 If you like a little more bite- add chili powder-1/4 teaspoon at a time.
 Remember- you can always add spice- you can't subtract.
 Serve Turkey soup hot.
-I've also added a tablespoon of pareve pesto or a sprinkling of sliced scallions right before serving.
+You can also add a tablespoon of non-dairy pesto or a sprinkling of sliced scallions right before serving.
 The soup is delicious and satisfying any way you serve it.